ksu-is/Chaos-Coordinator/projectroadmap.md

--[x] Create a README.md page
+- [x] Create a README.md page
--[x] Find a coding project to base my project off of -[x] Test the project to see how it works
+- [x] Find a coding project to base my project off of
+- [x] Test the project to see how it works
--[x] Figure out what I do and don't like on the project -[x] Research tutorials for things I want to add
+- [x] Figure out what I do and don't like on the project
+- [x] Research tutorials for things I want to add
--[x] Find tutorials to add what I want on my project -[x] Make adjustments to my project description based off what I find, and what I consider to be feasible.
+- [x] Find tutorials to add what I want on my project
+- [x] Make adjustments to my project description based off what I find, and what I consider to be feasible.
--[] Breakdown work into sprints
+- [] Breakdown work into sprints
--[] First sprint plan is to build window and form window -[] Second sprint is to connect to my google calender instead of exel like in reference code -[] Find videos that can substitute the exel part on the code and change it to google calender -[] Add any links used or tuturials found to README.md file -[] Review second sprint and make adjustments needed for sprint three -[] Finish sprint 3
+- [] First sprint plan is to build window and form window
+- [] Second sprint is to connect to my google calender instead of exel like in reference code
+- [] Find videos that can substitute the exel part on the code and change it to google calender
+- [] Add any links used or tuturials found to README.md file
+- [] Review second sprint and make adjustments needed for sprint three
+- [] Finish sprint 3
--[] Make changed to code that is needed, and change decription if final project is changed.
+- [] Make changed to code that is needed, and change decription if final project is changed.